thaiat/webpack-babel-sourcemap/README.md

 ```

-ALL IS GOOD
+SO FAR, ALL IS GOOD

-To create the issue, go in `webpack.config.js` and put the babel loader in second or third position
+To create the issue, go in `webpack.config.js` and put the `babel-loader` in second or third position

 initial situation:
 ```js